-As for the future plans for development of the airport, it is worth to mention, that the relevant measures were detailed in the latest edition of the contract on transfer of management signed by and between "United Airports of Georgia" LLC and "TAV Urban Georgia" LLC.
-Many important projects were implemented within the frameworks of this plan - new arrival terminal was built, runway was significantly renovated, aircraft parking lots were repaired and expanded, new car parking lots were arranged, etc.
+Modified agreement was signed in 2015.
+Above mentioned amendment envisaged arrangement of several additional infrastructure and investments by the operator company, as well as indicating new mechanisms for the effective management and monitoring, etc. Many important projects were implemented within the frameworks of this plan - new arrival terminal was built (2017), runway was significantly renovated, aircraft parking lots were repaired and expanded, new car parking lots were arranged, etc. In May 2022 new taxiway was opened also in Tbilisi International Airport.

-For the future purposes, UAG continually carries out consultations with the existing investor and other stakeholders regarding the prospects of further development of the airport.
+UAG continually carries out consultations with the existing investor and other stakeholders regarding the prospects of further development of the airport.

 In addition to development of infrastructure, development of the airport implies to increase the number of airlines, destinations and passenger traffics as well.
-Representatives of both parties work in this direction - as an airport operator company, as well as UAG itself.
+Representatives of both parties' - airport operator company, as well as UAG, work in this direction.